emmanuel-hartman/H2_SurfaceMatch/README.md

 Dependencies
 ------------

-SRNFmatch is entirely written in Python while taking advantage of parallel computing on GPUs through CUDA.
+H2Surface_Match is entirely written in Python while taking advantage of parallel computing on GPUs through CUDA.
 For that reason, it must be used on a machine equipped with an NVIDIA graphics card with recent CUDA drivers installed.
 The code involves in addition the following Python libraries: